As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 The Role of Groomsmen

-Understanding the roles and duties expected of groomsmen before and during the wedding, as well as their financial commitments, can help you select those who are not only supportive but also prepared to fulfill their roles to the best of their ability.
+Understanding the roles and duties expected of groomsmen before and during the wedding, as well as their financial commitments, can help you select those who are not only supportive but also prepared to fulfil their roles to the best of their ability.

 Pre-Wedding Responsibilities: